Call for Papers and Participation

 - Languages & Linguistics Unit (Head: Dr. Valia Spiliotopoulos, Instructor, Department of Language and Literacy Education, The University of British Columbia, Canada.)

 - Literature Unit (Head: Dr. Stamos Metzidakis, Professor Emeritus of French and Comparative Literature, Washington University in Saint Louis, USA & Adjunct Professor of French, Hunter College-CUNY, USA.)

-- Philosophy Unit (Head: Dr. Patricia Hanna, Professor, University of Utah, USA.)
+- Philosophy Unit (Head: Dr. Philip Matthews, Head, Philosophy Unit, ATINER & Adjunct Professor, University of Notre Dame, Australia.)

 This annual international conference offers an opportunity for cross disciplinary presentations on all aspects of humanities, arts and related disciplines including Art, Art History, Classic, Education, Literature, Culture, Languages Linguistics, History, Philosophy, Religious Studies etc.

 Fee structure information is available on www.atiner.gr/fees.

 Special arrangements will be made with a local hotel for a limited number of rooms at a special conference rate.
 In addition, a number of special events will be organized: A pragmatic symposium (as organized in Ancient Athens but fine tuned to synchronous ethics), a special one-day educational island tour, an Athens educational walking tour, and an one-day visit to Delphi.
 Details of the social program are available here.